traefik/traefik-helm-chart/README.md

 ## Contributing

-If you want to contribute to this chart, please read the [Contributin Guide](./CONTRIBUTING.md).
+If you want to contribute to this chart, please read the [Contributing Guide](./CONTRIBUTING.md).